Blog Header Logo

 That's why I almost never use hacksaws or PVC saws when I do hot tub plumbing repairs.
 They just don't fit very well under the cabinet, with pipes so close to the shell of the spa.
 And forget about using them on an inground spa pipe repair, they are even more cumbersome when you're upside down in a hole.

-Also useful is a Cable Saw, a length of picture hanging wire with two handles that cuts right through PVC.
+Also useful is a cable saw, a length of picture hanging wire with two handles that cuts right through PVC.
 A cable saw can be wrapped over an extremely tight pipe and cut through in 25 strokes.
-In a pinch, you can wrap a short handle onto the end of a hacksaw blade with duct tape, or you could even use a drywall saw - but these saws may take upwards of 100 strokes.

-Avoid using Flexible PVC on the suction side, because the ribbed pipe has much more friction loss than smooth, Rigid PVC, and because it can collapse under extreme suction vacuum.
-So, use Flex pipe up top, and Rigid pipe down belowgot it?
-We have Flex pipe spa plumbing kits in 1.5 and 2 inch.
+Avoid using flexible PVC on the suction side, because the ribbed pipe has much more friction loss than smooth, rigid PVC, and because it can collapse under extreme suction vacuum.
+So, use flex pipe up top, and rigid pipe down below, got it?

-FITTINGS: PVC fittings like couplings, Tee's, 90's, 45's, unions, MTA's and FTA's (male and female threaded adapters), are common at most Home stores or a good local hardware store.
+PVC fittings like couplings, Tee's, 90's, 45's, unions, MTA's and FTA's (male and female threaded adapters), are common at most home stores or a good local hardware store.
 You can also find good prices online for plumbing fittings.

-Another important distinction exists about PVC Cleaner and Primer.
-Use Cleaner for Flex Pipe, to remove the slick surface but not overly soften the surface.
+Another important distinction exists about PVC cleaner and primer.
+Use a cleaner for flex pipe, to remove the slick surface, but not overly soften the surface.
 Primer also functions as a cleaner, but it rapidly softens (decomposes) the pipe, generating heat for a stronger bond.
-Flex pipe is too soft already, and Primer softens it too much.
-So remember, Cleaner for Flex pipe, Primer for Rigid pipe (and fittings), just before you apply the glue.
-Got it?
+Flex pipe is too soft already, and primer softens it too much.
+So remember, cleaner for flex pipe, primer for rigid pipe (and fittings), just before you apply the glue.

-For a Threaded PVC fittings, you need thread sealants.
-Smear a layer of Silicone over the male threads, then wrap several times (clockwise!) with Teflon Tape.
-Hand tighten the fitting in as far as you can, and then give another full turn with Channel type pliers, or a strap wrench.
+For a threaded PVC fittings, you need thread sealants.
+Spread a layer of silicone over the male threads, then wrap several times with Teflon tape.
+Hand tighten the fitting in as far as you can, and then give another full turn with channel type pliers, or a strap wrench.

 Essential Products